rubensworks/rubensworks.net/_posts/2019-09-27-using-rdf-in-javascript.markdown

 ### LDflex

-When you need to look up data that can be represented by a single chain of properties, then [LDflex](https://github.com/RubenVerborgh/LDflex) is probably the easiest way to do this.
+When you need to look up data that can be represented by a single **chain of properties**, then [LDflex](https://github.com/RubenVerborgh/LDflex) is probably the easiest way to do this.
 LDflex has been designed to look like the traversal of a JavaScript object, while instead this traversal is internally translated to a SPARQL query using a [JSON-LD context](https://json-ld.org/).